top of page

 Why Yoga?

 1. Physical Benefits - It enhances the circulation of your blood, releases stress through sweat, improves flexibility, aids in injury prevention, and strengthens your abdominal muscles, which improves your balance.
-With your improved flexibility, reaching under the couch to find items is less of a problem and you’ll find lost remotes like a champ.
+With your improved flexibility, reaching under the couch to find items is less of a problem; you’ll find lost remotes like a champ.

 Sanskrit